jsdelivrbot/openarch-d8/README.md

 * resize sidebar @wider breakpoint to 1/5 of 10 column grid.
 * searchbar not quite centered vertically for some reason
 * remove social icons in sidebar for breakpoints where icons are visible in footer, ie tiny, mobile and narrow.
+* refactor flexslider
+* people mediaCard.js only calls update on resize NOT page reload!
+* nothing to indicate what page your on

 #### ISSUES: